Dutch States Navy: Commander-in-Chief of the Dutch Navy

 In 1588 Supreme Command of the Fleet was given by the States General to Prince Maurits as commander in chief of the army and navy.
 In the case of the navy, his rank was "Admiral General".
-Maurice's successors as princes of Orange, as Stadholder of Holland, Zealand, etc., were appointed, in addition to their role as Captain General of the Army, Admiral General of the Navy.
+Maurice's successors as princes of Orange, as Stadholder of Holland, Zealand, and etc., were appointed, in addition to their role as Captain General of the Army, Admiral General of the Navy.
 The Admiral General was commander-in-chief of the fleet and chairman of the Admiralty colleges.
 In this capacity he was able to provide central direction to naval policy over the five separate admiralties.

-In practice, as the Stadholder/Admiral General never fought in person with fleet, his day-to-day supreme command of the fleet devolved upon the lieutenant-admiral of Rotterdam.
-This officer functioned as a joint commander ("gezamenlijke bevelvoerder") of the naval admirals, a chief or as he came to be called the Chef of Ghemaghtigde der Staeten op 's-Landts Vloot (Chief Representative of the States on the Nation's Fleet).
-During the Stadholderless times when no Admiral General was appointed the supreme authority of the fleet resided in the States-General in the person of the Chef.
+In practice, as the Stadholder/Admiral General never fought in person with the fleet, his day-to-day supreme command of the fleet devolved upon the leading lieutenant-admiral from among those of that rank from the different admiralties.
+This officer functioned as a joint commander (gezamenlijke bevelvoerder) of the naval admirals, a chief or as he came to be called the Chef of Ghemaghtigde der Staeten op 's-Landts Vloot (Chief Representative of the States on the Nation's Fleet).
+During the Stadholderless times when no Admiral General was appointed the supreme authority of the fleet was the States-General in the person of the Chef.

 From time to time, especially during the Stadholderless periods, the States General also appointed one or several deputies to accompany the fleet.
 It was in this capacity that Cornelis de Witt accompanied the fleet in the Second Anglo-Dutch War and the Raid on the Medway.

 The lieutenant-admirals of each admiralty were appointed on the basis of experience and expertise.
-Those from the Admiralty of the Maas, as the oldest admiralty, had a claim to command and precedence over those from the other admiralties, even though the Amsterdam Admiralty was the largest and richest admiralty that often fitted out the largest part of the fleet.
-The Bevelhebber van 's-Landts vloot thus invariably was employed by the Rotterdam admiralty.
-When in 1665/1666 the other admiralties also appointed lieutenant-admirals, Rotterdam appointed two: one to serve as confederal bevelhebber, the other as a subordinate to command the Rotterdam fleet.
-This arrangement was highly confusing even to contemporaries, confounded by the habit to call every admiral of the province of Holland "Admiral of Holland".
-When de Ruyter in 1665 was given command of the national fleet, he was transferred from Amsterdam to Rotterdam.
-In 1666, Aert Jansse van Nes became his subordinate as Lieutenant-Admiral of Rotterdam.
-At this point there were four "Lieutenant-Admirals of Holland" plus two for Zealand and Friesland.
+Those from the Admiralty of the Maas, as the oldest admiralty, had a claim to command and precedence over those from the other admiralties.
+Similarly, the lieutenant-admirals of the Amsterdam Admiralty had a claim to precedence as the representatives of the largest and richest admiralty that fitted out the largest part of the fleet.
+The Chef was usually appointed from one of those admiralties.
+That role fell first to Maarten Tromp.
+When Michiel de Ruyter was given command of the fleet, his commission as lieutenant-admiral was transferred from Zealand to Amsterdam.

 Michiel de Ruyter by Ferdinand Bol in 1667.
 He wears his Order of Saint Michael.

 Replica of the Sternpiece of the Zeven Provinciën showing the arms of the Union and each of the member States.